 - The role and powers of specific agencies in relation to crimes either committed or suffered by a business:

 - o the police

 - o Border Force

 - o National Trading Standards eCrime team (NTSeCT)

-- o Environmental health
+- Environmental health

 - o Health and Safety Executive

 - o Serious Fraud Office.

 - National Crime Agency.

 - Positive impact of the agencies in protecting businesses and negative impact should a business breach any laws enforced by the agencies.

 - Recent case law examples relating to the enforcement agencies to assess how such situations could be prevented.

-Pass Merit Distir nction Learning aim A: Examine the elements of crimes against people in order to establish liability A.P1 Explain, using given case studies, when a business will be vicariously liable for the crimes of their employees.
+Pass Merit Distinction Learning aim A: Examine the people in order to establish li A.P1 Explain, using given case studies, when a business will be vicariously liable for the crimes of their employees.
 A.P2 Explain, using given case studies, when a business will be criminally liable for corporate manslaughter.
 A.M1 Analyse corporate manslaughter liability issues for individuals and businesses in given scenarios, applying appropriate and relevant decided cases and current statute law.
 A.M2 Analyse the current law on vicarious liability in given case studies, to determine liability for a business, applying appropriate and relevant decided cases.
 A.D1 Evaluate the impact that the law relating to corporate manslaughter and vicarious liability of a business, for the criminal activities of their employees, may have on both businesses and individuals in given case studies, reaching a justified conclusion.
 Learning aim B: Examine the property in order to establish B.P3 Explain the elements of crime necessary to establish liability for crimes of theft and fraud, and apply in given scenarios.
 B.P4 Explain the elements of crime necessary to establish liability for crimes, relating to criminal damage, and apply in given scenarios.
 B.M3 Analyse liability issues for theft, fraud and criminal damage scenarios, applying appropriate and relevant decided case law examples and current statute law.
 B.D2 Evaluate the impact that crime against property may have on businesses, using decided cases to illustrate a conclusion.
-Learning aim C: Explore strategies for crime prevention and the roles of enforcement agencies in protecting businesses C.P5 Present client advice, C.M4 Discuss an appropriate security plan for crime prevention for a specific local business, including the support available from relevant enforcement agencies.
+Learning aim C: Explore stra and the roles of enforcement businesses C.P5 Present client advice, explaining why a specific local business will need a strategy for crime prevention.
+C.P6 Present client advice, explaining the role and benefits of enforcement agencies in protecting businesses.
+C.M4 Discuss an appropriate security plan for crime prevention for a specific local business, including the support available from relevant enforcement agencies.
 C.D3 Evaluate how effective the law is in preventing crime and protecting businesses and their resources, giving a justified conclusion.